-As the 2024-25 Trust budget is a component of the City of Belmont's 2024-25 budget to be adopted at the Ordinary Council Meeting on 25 June 2024, Council is required to consider and adopt the 2024-25 Trust budget for inclusion in City of Belmont's 2024-25 budget.
+As the 2025-26 Trust budget is a component of the City of Belmont's 2025-26 budget to be adopted at the Ordinary Council Meeting on 24 June 2025, Council is required to consider and adopt the 2025-26 Trust budget for inclusion in City of Belmont's 2025-26 budget.

-The delegation of powers to the CEO to administer the Trust as the Trust Officer is also required to be updated (approved) annually and be noted on the Trust delegation register.
+The delegation of powers to the CEO to administer the Trust as the Trust Officer is also required to be reviewed annually and be noted on the Trust delegation register.
+No amendments are proposed to the delegation.